JamesKirk11/obs_tools/README.md

 *ds9_finder_tool.py*
 loads up either 2MASS or DSSSAO images around a certain given object and provides suitbale comparison objects in addtion to overlaying the slit.
+NOTE: the path to the local ds9 installation needs to be manually replaced on line 290.
-NOTE: The manual entry of coordinates at the command line is not fully tested and may break down.
+NOTE: The precession of coordinates is not fully tested and should be checked independently.

 *interactive_column_check.py*
 allows for testing of locations of spectral traces for bad columns, pixels and vignetting, given a flat field.